dominiclau2002/Dungeons_End/README.md

 This ensures that the MySQL database and Docker containers will initialize correctly.

+### Important Note About Directory Structure

+When you download this repository as a ZIP file from GitHub, it will extract to a folder named `Dungeons_End-main`.
+You may need to:

+1. Rename the extracted folder from `Dungeons_End-main` to `Dungeons_End`
+   OR
+2. Adjust the commands below to match your actual folder name

 ### 1. Clone the repository
 ```bash
 git clone https://github.com/dominiclau2002/Dungeons_End.git